 repository) that fetches

 information about all adapters from the BioCypher GitHub repository via the

 GitHub API and builds a graph of all adapters and their dependencies.
 Browsing

 this graph can give an overview of the current state of the adapters supported

 by BioCypher and the pipelines they are used in.
-Currently, the graph must be
+It is built daily and available

 docker compose up.
 The graph is then available at

 If you’re unfamiliar with Neo4j, you can use the following Cypher query to retrieve an overview of all graph contents: